 Ballots and vote selections are presented in a perceivable, operable, and understandable way and can be marked, verified, and cast by all voters.

-– The default voting system settings present a ballot usable for the widest range of voters, and voters can adjust settings and preferences to meet their needs.
+7.1 – The default voting system settings present a ballot usable for the widest range of voters, and voters can adjust settings and preferences to meet their needs.

+7.1 – Default settings